Undergraduate Department of

 AMH 4331.
 U.S. Intellectual History I: Beginning to 1880 (3).
 This course offers an interdisciplinary study of American thought from the Puritans to the late 19th century, asking, among other questions, what mission America assigned to itself.
 Topics include Puritanism, the Revolutionary ideology, federalism, the American Enlightenment, romanticism, individualism, and manifest destiny.

 AMH 4420.
 The History of Florida (3).
-This course is an online course that explores the history of Florida from its pre-Columbian origins to the present.
+This course explores the history of Florida from its pre-Columbian origins to the present.